BMW X7 review - Interior, design and technology

 - 3MPG, CO2 and Running CostsThe BMW X7 is a large, expensive car with running costs to match – regardless of which engine you pick

-- 4Interior, design and technology - currently readingIts bold design may divide option but few SUVs can match the X7’s blend of luxury and quality
+- 4Interior, design and technology - currently readingIts bold design may divide opinion, but few SUVs can match the X7’s blend of luxury and quality

 - 5Practicality, comfort and boot spaceThe X7 is one of the most practical cars in its class, not least because it’s so big